 Successful completion of this unit will lead to a General Construction Induction Card (White Card) from SafeWork NSW.
 This will allow student access to construction sites across Australia for work purposes.

-A recognised SafeworkNSW GIT card is mandatory before undertaking any work placement
+A recognised SafeWork NSW GIT card is mandatory before undertaking any Work Placement.
+Online courses are NOT recognised by the Department of Education.

-Students may apply for Recognition of Prior Learning and /or credit transfer provided suitable evidence is submitted.
+Students may apply for Recognition of Prior Learning (RPL) and /or credit transfer before delivery, provided suitable evidence is submitted.